bd-R/bdchecks-guide/docs/index.md

 ---
 title: "`bdchecks` User Guide"
 author: "Authors: Tomer Gueta and Povilas Gibas"
-date: "built on 2018-09-05"
+date: "built on 2018-10-16"
 site: bookdown::bookdown_site
 documentclass: book
-bibliography: [bib/book.bib, bib/DarwinCloud.bib, bib/DwC-paper.bib]
+bibliography: [bib/book.bib, bib/DarwinCloud.bib, bib/DwC-paper.bib, bib/Veiga-2017.bib]
 biblio-style: apalike
 link-citations: yes
 github-repo: bd-R/bdchecks-guide
 url: 'http\://bd-r.github.io/bdchecks-guide/'
-description: "Darwinize your data: field names conversion to Darwin Core (DwC) format"
+description: "Check your data: perform and manage various data checks for biodiversity data"
 ---

 # Introduction {-}

-`bdchecks` is an R package that supplies a Shiny app and a set of functions for standardizing field names according to the Darwin Core (DwC) format. `bdchecks` is a key element in the `bdverse`-- a collection of tools, that form a general framework for facilitating biodiversity science in R.
+`bdchecks` supplies a Shiny app and a set of functions to perform and manage various data checks for biodiversity data. `bdchecks` is part of the `bdverse`-- a collection of tools, that form a general framework for facilitating biodiversity science in R.

 ![bdchecks in the bdverse](img/bdchecks_bdverse.png "bdchecks-bdverse")

+#### What are biodiversity data checks? {-}

+Data checks can include format checks, completeness checks, reasonableness checks, limit checks, etc. These processes usually result in flagging, documenting, and subsequent correcting or eliminating of suspect records.
+The checks must be specifically tailored around the structure of the data at hand, in our case, the Darwin Core standard.
+Ideally, a data check needs to hold its functionality and relevant metadata.

-#### What is the Darwin Core standard? {-}
+#### What `bdchecks` can do for you? {-}

-Darwin Core (DwC) is a global standard for publishing biodiversity data, whose goal is to facilitate the sharing of biodiversity information, by providing identifiers, labels, and definitions [@DwC-paper].
-DwC was established as an evolving community-developed standard, by the Biodiversity Information Standards Working Group (www.tdwg.org).
-DwC is a library of definitions of common biodiversity data terms, each of which represents a field within the database.
-There are around 200 such fields (not including DwC extensions); a full set of the DwC terms with their descriptions is available in the Quick Reference Guide (http://rs.tdwg.org/dwc/terms).
-For more information see section [6][Learn more about Darwin Core].

-#### Why it's important to "Darwinize" a dataset {-}

-Running the Darwinizer enables you to standardize many field names in your dataset -- and that allows the `bdverse` to handle data from various biodiversity portals, and lets you enjoy all of `bdvers` features, regardless of publishers variation in field names.
+`bdchecks` offers various features for various R users:

+* Using the Shiny app **inexperienced R users** can easily perform all data check and can easily filter the data accordingly.
+See [The shiny app] section.
+* **Experienced R users** can perform all data checks by utilizing few R functions form the command line or within an R script.
+See [Command line operations] section.
+* **Advanced R users** can even edit, add and manage their own collection of data checks, quite easily so.
+See [Data checks YAML file] section.

 #### Fundings {-}